newrelic/nr-reports/README.md

 }
 ```

-The values file is a JSON file with a flat structure that is a set of key/value
+The values file is a [JSON](https://www.json.org/json-en.html) or
+[YAML](https://yaml.org/) file with a flat structure that is a set of key/value
 pairs.
 All we've done above is separate out the account ID and application name
 so it isn't hardcoded in the template.